 Technical Details

-Displayr will alert you in situations where a variable that has been constructed in Displayr has been broken due to removal or change of a variable used to construct the variable.
+Displayr will alert you in situations where a variable that has been constructed in Displayr has been broken due to the removal or change of a variable used to construct the variable.
 A Data Difference Warning window will open with these alerts.
 Note that if the variable set was not used to create other variables or was not previously modified, you will not be alerted to any changes in the coded values.

 If you are happy to proceed with importing the updated data, press Accept.
 Otherwise, you can click on Remind Me Later to see this message again the next time you open the document.